uyk23/conways_gol/README.md

 # conways_gol
 ## Introduction
 While working through Al Sweigart's [Automate the Boring Stuff](https://automatetheboringstuff.com/), I came across Conway's Game of Life.
-I thought a web version of the game would become a fun project utilizing my newly acquired knowledge of HTML, CSS & Javascript.
+I thought a web version of the game would be a fun project utilizing my newly acquired knowledge of HTML, CSS & Javascript.
 I will also be including an implementation of the game in Python.

 ## Conway's Game of Life